Trial Search Results

 2. Cohorts 2 and 3B

-- Average RBC-transfusion frequency: 2 to 4 RBC units/28 days over at least
+- Average RBC-transfusion frequency: 4 to 12 RBC units/84 days immediately up

 - Subjects must have a Hgb value of < 13 g/dL on C1D1 prior to luspatercept